kondo2024/sm_online_utils/README.md

 ##### SAMURAIDataConveter
 main class of the converter.
-After registration of the data processors, Run should be called.
-Then, preparation of tree/histograms and eventloop will happens.
-The class is called in sXXX/converters/smts_converter.cc, etc.
+After registration of the data processors, Run() should be called.
+Then, preparation of tree/histograms and event loop will happens.
+The class is called in main functions, such as smconverters/apps/smts_converter.cc.

 ### filter
 Directory structure is like this.